 This uncertainty is the residual uncertainty contribution coming from multiple reflections between the transmitting antenna and the signal generation equipment.
 This value can be captured through measurement by measuring the S11 towards the transmit antenna and also towards the test signal generator equipment.
 The mismatch between the antenna reflection and the transmit reflection can also be calculated.

+NOTE: This MU contributor is cancelled out if the relative calibration approach is used as described in section 8.9.2.

 B4-15 Insertion loss of transmitter chain